-If your yoga practice has ever been interrupted by a curious child, you might want to find ways to make your yoga sessions a family affair.
-We’re here to help.
+If your peaceful, calm yoga practice has ever been interrupted by a rambunctious child, it may be time to make your yoga session a family affair.
 Introducing a child to yoga isn’t hard to do, and is well worth the effort.
 Research suggests that yoga promotes physical and mental well-being.
 Yoga can help kids deal with stress and learn to regulate their emotions, among other benefits.

 What’s the key to getting kids interested in yoga?
 Make it a game.
+While adults can get serious and deep with their flow, kids often want it to be light, fun and playful.
 In this article, we’ll show you how to get started and introduce you to several easy poses.
 Once your kids can do those poses, bring on the yoga games anchor link to keep it fun and playful.

 How to Start Kids on Yoga